JuliaData/DataFrames.jl/doc/sections/03_design_details.md

 	dataint(dv)

-In the opposite direction, we sometimes want to create arbitrary length `DataVector`'s that have a specific type before we insert values:
+In the opposite direction, we sometimes want to create arbitrary length `DataVector` that have a specific type before we insert values:

 	dv = DataArray(Float64, 5)

 	dv[1] = 1

-`DataArray`'s created in this way have `NA` in all entries.
+`DataArray` created in this way have `NA` in all entries.
 If you instead wish to initialize a `DataArray` with standard initial values, you can use one of several functions:

 * datazeros()
 * dataones()